Constitution and Laws

 Victor struggled to remember the accident for the first three weeks afterwards but simply could not.
 The frustration of having a chunk of his life gone with no memory of it would haunt Victor, but eventually he accepted his reality.
 What he could not accept for years was the fact that as the result of the brain injury and frontal lobe damage he needed continued care.
 But eventually he did accept help.
 He was treated at the New England Brain Institute and it was then that Victor faced the fact that as a TBI survivor who was left with Post Traumatic Stress Disorder (PTSD), seizures and depression he needed prescription medications to manage.

 He chose homelessness to avoid any conflicts with his ex, and believed it was the right thing to do.
 He quit deeded the home on 54 Pomona Street to his ex-girlfriend and they parted amicably.
 They have never had issues with coparenting their two children.
-Because the couple had a prior incident in 2008, after which they had their second child in 2009, when Victor was struck by the car in 2011 he was charged with assault.
-Due to his medical condition his parent’s worked with a private attorney and a plea deal was made.
-He was on probation and homeless when he met the mother of his two youngest children.
-And Victor and Kristine’s history began as they became best friends.
+Victor was homeless when he met the mother of his two youngest children.
+Victor and Kristine’s history started in the streets as a friendship.

 Alcoholics Must Surrender to their Addictions

-Kristine Ohler was not at home that is the police story, she went to Victor’s apartment to spend the night and did participate in breaking the no contact order.
+Kristine Ohler went to Victor’s apartment to spend the night and did participate in breaking the no contact order; put into context, she was not afraid.

-On the other hand, inviting and allowing Kristine in his apartment under the circumstances was a very bad decision.
+On the other hand allowing Kristine into his apartment to drink and hang out was a very bad decision.

-At age 41 Victor Colebut was seized in his apartment located at 65 Fountain St. 3rd Floor in Pawtucket, RI and he will soon be 45 years old.
-(Updated Dec.
-12, 2020 he is now 46) He has spent the last four years and nine months locked up at the Adult Correctional Institute, Intake Service Center – and he is not convicted.
+At age 41 Victor Colebut was seized in his apartment located at 65 Fountain St. 3rd Floor in Pawtucket, RI and he will soon be 47 years old.
+(Updated Feb.
+17, 2025 he is now 46) He has spent the last five (5) years locked up at the Adult Correctional Institute, Intake Service Center – and he is not convicted.
 He has never had a bail hearing, he is being held without due process of law.
 Victor Colebut is an innocent man who is being framed by the Pawtucket Police.

 As a result of his unlawful arrest and lengthy pretrial detention he and his family have suffered immensely.
 It is by faith in our God and the constant prayers of loved ones, friends and supporters that we have endured and survived all of the intentional emotional and mental torture.
 It is by God’s grace that Victor is still alive.

-Victor did not own much but he had achieved sobriety, and he was struggling to maintain it.
-But because of his unlawful arrest and the state opposing bail and holding him without bail illegally he lost his housing and all of his belongings.
-Books, clothing, shoes, electronics, his coin collection and sentimental things such as his Nana Olga’s photograph and his children’s photographs, everything that he owned was thrown away.
-One man’s trash is another man’s treasure.
+Victor did not own much but he had achieved sobriety.
+And like many other’s he was struggling to maintain it.
+The May 7, 2020 faked 46g by the State’s attorney’s and the state opposing bail and holding him without bail without due process he lost his housing and all of his belongings.
+Books, clothing, shoes, electronics, his coin collection and sentimental things such as his Nana Olga’s photograph and his children’s photographs; everything that he owned was thrown away and he lost his housing because of his illegal incarceration.
+A letter from the RI Pawtucket Housing states this fact.

-He has never had the opportunity to mourn the lose of his best friend, the mother of his two youngest daughters and his girlfriend.
 Due to the charges on February 17, 2020 Victor was forced to sign away his rights to the children that he shared with Kristine Ohler; Lucille Margaret Colebut and La’el Kristine Colebut.
 They were in DCYF foster care and adopted out.
-Kristine had signed away her parental right’s in early 2019.
+Kristine had signed away her parental right’s in early 2019, and shortly after she began her downward spiral.
+She was arrested in February of 2019 and put on probation for six months and in March of 2019 she was found outside not far from her apartment laying in the snow screaming; she had drank too much, fallen and hurt her ankle.
+Kristine was taken to Fatima hospital for detox by North Providence EMTs.
+She lived.

-While incarcerated Victor’s mail was stolen by one of the State’s witnesses who lived on the first floor at 65 Fountain St. in Pawtucket and Victor’s name was forged on his IRS stimulus check.
-A false claim for income taxes was filed in his name.
-And it appears that someone filed for unemployment in his name during the pandemic – this has yet to be confirmed.
+While incarcerated Victor’s mail was stolen by one of the State’s witnesses – STACY PREVOST – who lived on the first floor at 65 Fountain St. in Pawtucket and Victor’s name was forged on his IRS stimulus check.
+A false claim for income taxes was filed in his name while unlawfully being held without bail pretrial; the State has never met its burden according to R.I.
+Const.
+Art.
+1 § 9.
+Due to the false it appears someone filed for unemployment in his name during the pandemic – this has yet to be confirmed.
+The prejudicial effects and the psychological torture endured for 5 years while being held pretrial are excessive.

 The Sixth Amendment is applicable to the states by the Fourteenth § 1 Amendment and guarantees the effective assistance of counsel.